 SHOWING 1 - 1 OF 1 RESULTS

 Douglas Boulevard, Bldg.
-6 (Gate 1)
+220 (Gate 1)

 Okinawa City Japan 96368-5134

 Health care and other services for families with special needs are available and accessible to military families across all installations.
-It’s important to know that programs and service may vary from installation to installation.
-Make sure you make contact with your health care provider(s) before your move.
+It’s important to know that programs and services may vary from installation to installation.
+Make sure to contact your health care provider(s) before your move.
 Also make sure you know how to reach them during and after your move in case of emergencies.

-If you anticipate a move to another TRICARE region, learn the steps you should take to make sure your transition is as smooth as possible by visiting Moving.
-On arrival at the new duty location, you or your sponsor can contact the Beneficiary Counseling and Assistance Coordinator, or BCAC, at the military treatment facility if you have questions or need assistance to obtain authorizations for TRICARE Extended Care Health Option services, if applicable.
+On arrival at your new duty location, you or your sponsor can contact the Beneficiary Counseling and Assistance Coordinator at the military treatment facility.
+They can help if you have questions or need assistance with authorizations for TRICARE Extended Care Health Option, or ECHO, services.

-All TRICARE regional offices and most military treatment facilities are staffed with beneficiary counseling and assistance coordinators, or BCAC, who can provide help with understanding your health care benefit and guidance on getting the services needed.
-If you or your family member has more severe needs, contact your TRICARE case manager.
+All TRICARE regional offices and most military treatment facilities are staffed with beneficiary counseling and assistance coordinators who educate beneficiaries and help with TRICARE-related eligibility, enrollment, referrals/authorizations and claims processing questions.
+If you or your family has more complex needs, contact your TRICARE case manager.

-Medicaid provides health coverage for individuals and families with low incomes or have a disability.
+Medicaid provides health coverage for eligible individuals and families with low incomes or with special needs.
 The department of social services or the department of medical assistance may administer the Medicaid program in your state.
-Supplemental Security Income, or SSI, is a cash assistance program intended to meet basic needs for disabled adults and children who have limited resources.
+Supplemental Security Income is a cash assistance program intended to assist adults and children with special needs who have limited resources.
 Families must reapply after moving to a new state.

-Case management involves a team of health care professionals who help you and your family find solutions to complex health problems.
-It is important to inform your case manager if you are moving as he or she will connect you with the case manager at your new location.
+Medical case management involves a team of health care professionals who help you and your family find solutions to complex health problems.
+It is important to let your medical case manager know if you are moving.
+They can help you connect with a medical case manager at your new location.
 Learn more about TRICARE case management services.

-Contact your installation’s household goods/transportation office for information on special procedures for the transportation of medical equipment.
+You can also contact your current installation’s household goods/transportation office (outbound) for information on special procedures for transporting medical equipment.